-Our pain points turned into a successful commercial product
+BizTalk pain points turned into a successful commercial product

 We started in 2010 as a one-man-shop and have been growing organically ever since.
 We’ve been extremely profitable and fiscally conservative.
 BizTalk360 was born purely out of frustration faced by Saravana Kumar, a well respected person within the BizTalk Server community.
-He was a Microsoft Integration MVP since 2007 and was awarded “Integration MVP of the year 2013” by Microsoft.
+He has been a Microsoft Integration MVP since 2007 and was awarded “Integration MVP of the year 2013” by Microsoft.

 The default tooling (like BizTalk Admin Console) lacked some enterprise qualities like security, auditing, analytics, monitoring capabilities, and so on.
-It also demanded a high level of BizTalk knowledge to do the basic of things.
+It also demanded a high level of BizTalk knowledge to do the very basic things.